Servatius of Tongeren: Servatius and the Huns

-An important source about the life of Saint Servatius, albeit not a contemporary source, is Gregory of Tours' Glory of the Confessors and History of the Franks.
-In his late 6th-century account, Gregory writes about Aravatius (identified by most scholars as Servatius), who was a bishop of Tongeren and died in Maastricht.
+An important source about the life of Saint Servatius, albeit not a contemporary source, is Gregory of Tours's Glory of the Confessors and History of the Franks.
+In his late 6th-century account, Gregory writes about Aravatius (identified by most scholars as Servatius), who was a bishop of Tongeren (Latin: Atuatuca Tungrorum, the capital of the Tungri) and died in Maastricht.
 According to the Frankish bishop and historian, Aravatius lived at the time when the Huns threatened Tongeren (5th century), which does not match the 4th-century dates of the synods mentioned above.
 It is not always clear how much of Gregory's account is history and how much is fiction.
 Gregory describes how Aravatius, during a vigil at Saint Peter's tomb in Rome, had a vision in which the destruction of Tongeren was forecast (because of their sinfulness).
 Peter then handed the Keys of Heaven to Aravatius, transferring to him the power to forgive sins.
 According to Gregory, Aravatius returned to Tongeren, brought the relics of his predecessors to Maastricht, where he died and was buried alongside the Roman road, near the bridge.

 As a bishop, Servatius may have been the founder of several early Christian churches in the diocese of Tongeren.
 Two likely candidates are the Basilica of Our Lady in Tongeren and the Basilica of Our Lady in Maastricht.
 In the case of Tongeren, this traditional claim was supported by excavations in the 1980s, which revealed under the medieval church remains of a 4th-century church, possibly the original cathedral of the diocese.
 The origins of the Maastricht church of Our Lady remain uncertain, since no excavations have ever been carried out inside this church.
 In another Maastricht church however, the Basilica of Saint Servatius, excavations in the 1990s have revealed the remains of a 6th-century church (built by bishop Monulph and described by Gregory of Tours as a magnum templum), with at its center a late Roman structure, possibly the tomb of Servatius.